tytydraco/yessleep/out/The_police_say_she_died_a_few_hours_after_last_being_seen_Thats_literally_impossible.md

 I was part of the search party which found her.
 Me, a police officer; and a search dog were walking a few miles off a popular trail in the woods when we found her body.

 “Come, quick!”
 He shouted.
 The dog sniffed her, and then ran a few meters away from us before stoping.
-He pointed his heat to distance, like he wanted us to come with him.
+He pointed his head to distance, like he wanted us to come with him.

 But before I could come over, another party reached us.
 That parties officer took the dog by the leash and walked him away.

 I won't describe the details, but there is something I must note: the bottom of her pants had been torn; and so I saw her legs: they were covered in thick black hair.
+Not stubble.
+This was over an inch long (2.5 cm)

 How is this possible?